heratyian/software-development-lessons/version-control-with-git/index.md

 ✅ make a commit

-✅ try using the source control tab with [GitLens](https://open-vsx.org/extension/eamodio/gitlens) in your GitPod workspaces
+✅ try using the source control tab with [GitLens](https://open-vsx.org/extension/eamodio/gitlens) extension in VSCode and GitPod workspaces

 ---